 Fame and Filler and Fluff.
 Oh My!

 I have been increasingly troubled by the growing number of inexperienced ghost hunting groups in New England.
 Masquerading as seasoned paranormal investigators, they dispense unsubstantiated theories as scientific fact and potentially harmful advice without caution.
-While there are some well-established and very reputable groups, it is often difficult to distinguish the good from the bad.
+While there are a few well-established and reputable groups, it is often difficult to distinguish the good from the bad.
 Slick, visually impressive websites, dubious affiliations and meaningless awards are certainly not accurate indicators.

 Cast a wary eye on individuals or groups whose websites are devoted to marketing and media self-promotion.
 They can be easily identified by the prominent placement of self-serving industry advertising and even presumptuous 'talent' agency booking information.
 In my opinion, we have the unfortunate distinction of having one of the worst offenders here in the Boston area: John Brightman and his group, New England Paranormal Research